 The J -integral is performed over a domain defined by a set of elements using the standard element assignment commands.
-See Sierra/SM 4.56 User's Guide Section ?? for details.
+See Sierra/SM 5.8 User's Guide Section [7.1.1](#) for details.

 A set of parameters must be provided to define the crack geometry used in the calculation of the J -integral.
 The J -integral command block uses a sideset on one surface of the crack plane behind the crack tip and a nodeset containing the nodes on the crack tip.
 Both the 'CRACK PLANE SIDE SET' and 'CRACK TIP NODE SET' commands are required.
 These commands specify the names of the sideset behind the crack tip and the nodeset on the crack tip, respectively.
+Assemblies may contain blocks, or assemblies of these.

-By default, the direction of crack propagation is computed from the geometry of the crack plane and tip, as provided in the crack plane sideset and crack tip nodeset ($L = N$).
-At locations where the crack intersects a surface, the computed N is commonly less accurate.
-At these locations, the

-USE SURFACE FOR EDGE DIRECTION = ON command will attempt to improve \mathbf{N} by projecting it onto the intersected surface.
-The default is ON, and

-USE SURFACE FOR EDGE DIRECTION = OFF should only be set if the crack tip is known to intersect the surface at a sharp angle.
-Alternatively, the CRACK DIRECTION command can be used to override the computed direction of crack propagation (\mathbf{L}).
+By default, the direction of crack propagation is computed from the geometry of the crack plane and tip, as provided in the crack plane sideset and crack tip nodeset ($\mathbf{L} = \mathbf{N}$).
+At locations where the crack intersects a surface, the computed \mathbf{N} is commonly less accurate.
+At these locations, the 'USE SURFACE FOR EDGE DIRECTION = ON' command will attempt to improve \mathbf{N} by projecting it onto the intersected surface.
+The default is 'ON', and 'USE SURFACE FOR EDGE DIRECTION = OFF' should only be set if the crack tip is known to intersect the surface at a sharp angle.
+Alternatively, the 'CRACK DIRECTION' command can be used to override the computed direction of crack propagation (\mathbf{L}).
 This command takes three real numbers that define the three components of the crack direction vector in the global XYZ coordinate system.

 To fully define the domains used for the domain integrals, the radius of the domains and the number of domains must also be specified.
 A series of disc-shaped integration domains are formed with varying radii going out from the crack tip.
-The INTEGRATION RADIUS command specifies the radius of the outermost domain.
-The number of integration domains is specified using the NUMBER OF DOMAINS command.
+The 'INTEGRATION RADIUS' command specifies the radius of the outermost domain.
+The number of integration domains is specified using the 'NUMBER OF DOMAINS' command.
 The radii of the domains increase linearly going from the innermost to the outermost domain.
-The domains will only include elements included in the overall integration domain defined by the BLOCK command and other related commands.
+The domains will only include elements included in the overall integration domain defined by the 'BLOCK' command and other related commands.

-The weight function q used to calculate the J -integral is specified by use of the FUNCTION command line.
-The LINEAR function sets the weight function to 1.0 on the crack front Γ_0 and 0.0 at the edge of the domain C_0 , int_radius away from the crack tip.
-The PLATEAU function, which is the default behavior, sets all values of the weight function to 1.0 that lie within the domain of integration and all values outside of the domain are set to 0.0.
+The weight function q used to calculate the J -integral is specified by use of the 'FUNCTION' command line.
+The 'LINEAR' function sets the weight function to 1.0 on the crack front Γ_0 and 0.0 at the edge of the domain C_0 , 'int_radius' away from the crack tip.
+The 'PLATEAU' function, which is the default behavior, sets all values of the weight function to 1.0 that lie within the domain of integration and all values outside of the domain are set to 0.0.
 This allows for integration over a single ring of elements at the edge of the domain.
-The third option for the FUNCTION command is PLATEAU_RAMP, which for a single domain will take on the same values as the LINEAR function.
-However, when there are multiple domains over the radius int_radius , the n^{th} domain will have weight function values of 1.0 over the inner ($n-1$) domains and will vary from 1.0 to 0.0 over the outer n^{th} ring of the domain.
-These functions can be seen graphically in Figure 14-1.
+The third option for the 'FUNCTION' command is 'PLATEAU_RAMP', which for a single domain will take on the same values as the 'LINEAR' function.
+However, when there are multiple domains over the radius 'int_radius', the n^{th} domain will have weight function values of 1.0 over the inner $n - 1$ domains and will vary from 1.0 to 0.0 over the outer n^{th} ring of the domain.
+These functions can be seen graphically in Figure 13-1.